waitambatha/API-PULL-VIA-AIRFLOW-TO-SNOWFLAKE/README.md

    ```

 3. **Monitor the DAG:**
-   The DAG is scheduled to run daily (by default) to fetch API data and load it into Snowflake.
+   The DAG is scheduled to run daily (by default) to fetch data and load it into Snowflake.

 ### Running the Streamlit App